the-greenman/gitformanifestos/README.md

 The foundation of most, if not all, collaboration techniques developed within the software industry is __version control__.
 Version control tools allow different people to work on the same text, and for their changes to be tracked and (generally) safely combined.
 Different people are able to safely edit and save their own copy of a file, while integrating just the changes they want from others.

 __Version control systems, distributed version control systems in particular are non-hierarchical, decentralised tools for collaboration and decision making that will form the foundation of most collaborative organisations in the years to come.
 It's time you learned how to use them.__

+## What would a programmer do?
+Any effective organisation runs on it's own software.
+Often this code is unwritten, and in most cases, locked away in the minds of "management" so that they can stay in control.
+If we want to create an organisation that is less heirarchical and more open, these rules need to be made clear, they need to be extracted from the minds of those involved and turned into words - turned into a program that will allow the organisation to work.

+Extracting and writing the rules is hard.
+It involves time and difficult decisions.
+Once you get the first draft out "onto paper" however, the tools that programmers use to manage their source code come into play.
+These tools are free and getting easier and easier to use every day.